basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-MDC.md

 ## Stanchion Configuration

-Though there is no specific configuration for Stanchion, note that Stanchion should be a single, globally unique process to which every Riak CS sends requests, even if there are multiple replicated sites.
+Though there is no specific configuration for [[Stanchion]], note that Stanchion should be a single, globally unique process to which every Riak CS node sends requests, even if there are multiple replicated sites.
+Unlike Riak and Riak CS, Stanchion should run on _only one node in a given cluster_, perhaps on its own, dedicated hardware if you wish.
-Unlike Riak and Riak CS, Stanchion should run on only one node in a given cluster, perhaps on its own, dedicated hardware if you wish.
-This is because Stanchion manages updates on globally unique attributes.
+Stanchion runs on only one node because it manages strongly consistent updates to [[globally unique entities|Stanchion#Globally-Unique-Entities]] like users and buckets.